Fethiye, Turkey - Travel

 Fethiye Travel Guide

 The green of the palm trees and the golden sand against the deep blue lagoon, whose waters ripple endlessly, create quite a picturesque view from a boat on its way to the Marina of Fethiye.
-With a population of approximately 180,000, this gorgeous seaside resort poses as one of Turkey’s (alternatively known as Türkiye) most prominent tourist destinations.
+With a population of approximately 180,000, this gorgeous seaside resort is one of Turkey’s (alternatively known as Türkiye) most prominent tourist destinations.

 Fethiye Tours